 For instance, no trip to Budapest is complete in the slightest without a visit to Castle Hill.
 At the Buda Castle you will find spectacular views, interesting museums, the Matthias Church and the iconic Fisherman’s Bastion.

 Another classic thing to do in Budapest is to visit some of the city’s iconic and famous bathhouses.
 While countless tourists will flock to the Szechenyi Baths on the Pest side of the Danube, there are numerous other (arguably better and more local) baths located in Buda.

-If you want to bath in classic Austro-Hungarian style, for instance, consider heading to the Géllert Baths or if you want to soak in the healing geothermal waters while taking in an incredible view of the House of Parliament, head the rooftop pool at the Rudas Baths.
+If you want to bath in classic Austro-Hungarian style, for instance, consider heading to the Géllert Baths or if you want to soak in the healing geothermal waters while taking in an incredible view of the House of Parliament, head to the rooftop pool at the Rudas Baths.